Haneen-Saymeh/Haneen-Saymeh/README.md

 ### Hey tech nerds 👋, This is Haneen!

-My name is Haneen, an industrial engineer.
+My name is Haneen, a Mechanical Engineer.